mahdafr/20u_cs5391-t5/README.md

 <details>
   <summary>Applying the Rules to the Firewall</summary>

-  - We need to define two rules:
+  - We need to define three rules:
     1. Allow all IPv4 traffic to pass through the firewall.
     2. Allow all ARP protocol traffic to pass through the firewall.
     3. Block all others.